 Childhood arthritis refers to a collection of autoimmune diseases occurring in children.
 In an autoimmune disease, a person's immune system targets his/her own organ systems resulting in a disease.
 The most common childhood arthritis condition is Juvenile Idiopathic Arthritis, a term describing chronic arthritis in children under 16 years of age.
 The exact causes of JIA are not known.
 Genetic factors appear to play a a major role in predisposing a child to develop arthritis.
 The purpose of this study is to identify genes that may cause JIA.
 Identifying genes involved in JIA might improve our understanding of JIA and other chronic arthritis in children.
 This will also improve the treatment of arthritis and related conditions.

-The goal is to enroll 1000 individuals, including children with juvenile arthritis, as well as controls.
+The goal is to enroll 1000s of individuals, including children with juvenile arthritis, as well as controls.
 The controls will consist of healthy individuals, as well as children with other autoimmune diseases.
-Participants must be willing to donate approximately 1 tablespoon of blood to the study one time.
-In some instances, we will use saliva instead of blood, when the yield of blood is small.
-Some children undergo injection of medicine into the affected joints as part of their treatment.
+Participants must be willing to donate approximately 20 mL of blood to the study one time.
+Some children undergo intra-articular steroid injections into the affected joints and joint fluid will be siphoned from their joints as part of their treatment.
 If they are willing, the joint fluid will be saved for research instead of being discarded.
-No joint injections or aspiration will be done specifically for the study.
-In addition, we will ask subjects to separately consent to provide a stool sample.
-This sample will be used to look at bacteria in the gut.
-Some of these bacteria in newly diagnosed children will be linked with genetic and immune bio-markers.
 We are hoping that this information will help us determine the exact cause of JIA.

 Aims include: